A single-loop proximal-conditional-gradient penalty method: Numerical experiments

-Then $F \equiv \widetilde{F}$ on ${\cal D}$ and one can show that $\Argmin \widetilde F = \Argmin F\subsetneq {\rm int}\, \mathcal{D}$.\footnote{The inclusion follows from the fact that the solution set of \eqref{reform} is contained in ${\rm int}\,{\cal D}$ discussed above.} Since the KL exponent of a function is completely determined by its KL exponents at stationary points (see \cite[Lemma~2.1]{li2018calculus}) and we have from Example~\ref{Example4.1} that $\widetilde F$ is a KL function with exponent $1/2$, we conclude that $F$ is a KL function with exponent $1/2$.
-Now we can deduce from Remark~\ref{choose_delta} and Corollary~\ref{local_rate} the following asymptotic bounds for the sequence $\{(x^t,y^t)\}$ generated by $\Alg$ with $\delta = \frac12$:
+In this section, we perform numerical experiments for $\Alg$ on instances of \eqref{reform_prob3} (or, equivalently, \eqref{reform_prob2}).
+For notational simplicity, we describe our implementation based on the problem formulation \eqref{reform_prob2}.
+Recall that we use bold-faced letters to denote vectors and matrices with complex entries.
+By Remark~\ref{choose_delta} and Corollary~\ref{local_rate}, we can deduce the following asymptotic bounds for the sequence $\{({\bm x}^t, {\bm Y}^t)\}$ generated by $\Alg$ with $\delta = \frac{1}{2}$:

+where $\theta$ and $\Argmin F$ are the optimal value and the solution set of \eqref{reform_prob2}, respectively, and $\|\cdot\|_F$ is the Frobenius norm.

-We now describe the algorithm settings of $\Alg$ applied to \eqref{reform2} and the instances of \eqref{prob:cs} (equivalently, \eqref{reform2}) we consider.
-We will study the numerical performance of $\Alg$ on these instances with different values of $ \beta_0$ by looking at the feasibility violations and a measure of objective value deviations.
-All numerical tests\footnote{The codes for the numerical tests in this section can be found in https://github.com/zengliaoyuan/Proximal-Conditional-Gradient-Penalty-Method.} are performed in MATLAB R2022b on a 64-bit PC with Intel(R) Core(TM) i7-10700 CPU @ 2.90GHz (16 CPUs),~2.9GHz and 16GB of RAM.
+We next discuss how $\Alg$ can be applied to solving \eqref{reform_prob2}.
+We will study the numerical performance of $\Alg$ on the instances of \eqref{reform_prob2}.
+All the numerical tests are performed in MATLAB R2022b on a 64-bit PC with Intel(R) Core(TM) i7-10700 CPU @2.90GHz (16CPUs), 2.9GHz and 32GB of RAM.\footnote{\add{The codes for the numerical tests in this section can be founded in \href{https://github.com/zengliaoyuan/ProxCG\_HankelMatrixCompletion}{https://github.com/zengliaoyuan/ProxCG\_HankelMatrixCompletion}}}